HELPING WOMEN REDUCE DISCOMFORT & BOOST CONFIDENCE

 Breast reduction aims to reduce breasts to a comfortable size and restore balance to your body.
 The procedure can also address concerns with the nipple.
 You can reposition it to a cosmetically appropriate position and address the issue of enlarged nipples.

-The American Society of Plastic Surgeons (ASPS) reports that breast reduction surgery has increased 146% in the last decade, and classifies breast reduction surgery as a reconstructive, rather than cosmetic, procedure, because in most cases, it is performed to correct a physical or medical problem, rather than strictly to improve one’s appearance.
+The American Society of Plastic Surgeons (ASPS) classifies breast reduction surgery as a reconstructive, rather than cosmetic, procedure.
+The reason is that it is most often performed to correct a physical or medical problem, rather than strictly to improve one’s appearance.

 Common breast reduction surgical techniques include: